mrhoseah/RXView-360/docs/api/methods/methods.md

 RxCore.setCompareFiles(index, state);
 ```

-Parameters index Index number reference to file in list of open files that can be used in a compare/overlay composite.
+**Parameters**

-state Role of the referenced file.
+-   `index`: Index number reference to file in list of open files that can be used in a compare/overlay composite.
+-   `state`: Role of the referenced file.
 0 = unused, 1 = background, 2= overlay

 Returns NA

 ### `setCompareColors`